Tuesday, December 27, 2022

 DESIGN

-I went to Digikey and looked at a whole bunch of their SPI 14 and 16 bit ADC's.
+I went to Digikey and looked at a whole lot of SPI 14 and 16 bit ADC's.
 Many had features I didn't need, such as registers to store the last ADC read when the chip was powered cycled.

 And: most of the >12 bit ADCs in their catalog were quite expensive--anywhere from $8USD each to over $40 per chip and beyond.